loning/zeckendorf-hilbert/docs/euler-article/gls-union/03-mathematical-tools/07-tools-summary_en.md

    - Construct boundary framework using noncommutative geometry

 4. **QCA Universe** (09-qca-universe)
-   - Prove QCA universe is terminal object using category theory
+   - Explore the properties of QCA universe as a proposed terminal object using category theory

 5. **Matrix Universe** (10-matrix-universe)
-   - Prove geometric-matrix equivalence using category theory
+   - Study the equivalence between geometric and matrix universes using category theory

 ## 📝 Self-Check List